oconnordaniel/dans-homepage/_posts/2023-03-05-automation.md

 and my site is updated.

 Note: There's a little more in the `deploy.yml` play.
 But the rest is getting Jekyll and Bundler setup.
+You can see that at [the repo](https://github.com/oconnordaniel/dans-homepage.git)

 ### Step 3.
 Github action